prisma/specs/photonjs/README.md

 })
 ```

 # Error Formatting
-By default, Photon uses ANSI escape characters to pretty print the error stack and give recommendations on how to fix a problem facing with Photon.
-While this is very useful when using Photon from the terminal, in contexts like a GraphQL api, you only want the minimal error without any additional formatting.
+By default, Prisma Client uses ANSI escape characters to pretty print the error stack and give recommendations on how to fix a problem facing with Prisma Client.
+While this is very useful when using Prisma Client from the terminal, in contexts like a GraphQL api, you only want the minimal error without any additional formatting.

-This is how error formatting can be configured with Photon.js.
+This is how error formatting can be configured with Prisma Client JS.

 There are 3 error formatting levels:
 1. **Pretty Error**: Includes a full stack trace with colors, syntax highlighting of the code and extended error message with a possible solution for the problem. (*default*)